New Concurrent Order Maintenance Data Structure: Experiments

 \section{Experiments}

-In this section, we conduct experimental studies for our three parallel order maintenance operations, \texttt{Order}, \texttt{Insert}, and \texttt{Delete}.
+We report on experimental studies for our three parallel order maintenance operations, \texttt{Order}, \texttt{Insert}, and \texttt{Delete}.
 We generate four different test cases to evaluate their parallelized performance.
-All the source code is uploaded in GitHub\footnote{\url{https://github.com/Itisben/Parallel-OM.git}}.
+All the source code is available on GitHub\footnote{\url{https://github.com/Itisben/Parallel-OM.git}}.